Melville Richards

 Grafton Melville Richards (1910-1973) was a Welsh scholar in the field of Welsh language and literature and Celtic studies.

 Early life

 He was born on 29 September 1910 as the third son of William and Elizabeth Richards (his father was a railway foreman) in Ffair-fach, Llandybie, Llandeilo, Carms.
-Grafton Melville Richards married Ethyn Anne Bowen in Llanelli in July 1939 and had a son and daughter.
+Grafton Melville Richards married Ethyn Anne Bowen in Llanelli in July 1939 and had a son and daughter - Ieuan and Sian.
 He was educated at Neath Grammar School and went onto achieve a first-class (1:1) Honours degree in Welsh from the University College of Swansea, (now Swansea University) starting in 1928 and finishing in 1931.

 Academic beginnings

 In 1933, he gained a research M.A. with distinction.
 Following on from that, he was elected to a University Fellowship in 1934 which enabled him to continue his studies in Dublin with the scholars, Osborn Bergin, Myles Dillon and Gerard Murphy, as well as in Paris with Joseph Vendryes, Antoine Meillet and Émile Benveniste.
 In October 1936, he was given the position of Research Assistant Lecturer in Welsh at Swansea University and later became Assistant Lecturer in April 1937.
 This followed the dismissal of Saunders Lewis following the Tân yn Llŷn, and he faced criticism for taking the post under these circumstances.
 However, he was already a member of staff and an assistant lecturer at the time.
 Melville Richards published his work in academic journals on the syntax of the sentence in Medieval Welsh and revealed his ability early in his career as he was one of a number of language scholars that were associated with Henry Lewis.